-- 2.1 At Appendix 1 are the two ground floor layouts, the Original Proposed Development layout and that of the Amended Proposed Development (June 2020 scheme).
-These plans are relevant in terms of trees and arboricultural impacts. - 2.2 The primary difference between the two schemes is the omission of the former Block E located at the northern point of the site.
-The Amended Proposed Development reflects the Original Development design. - 2.3 The omission of the block means that currently existing trees can now be retained, and further trees can be planted in this area.
-In the table, below I set out the quantity of the trees to be removed and planted both in the February 2019 scheme and that of the current scheme.
+- 2.1 At Appendix 1 are the two ground floor layouts, the Original Proposed Development layout and that of the Amended Proposed Development (November 2022 scheme).
+These plans are relevant in terms of trees and arboricultural impacts. - 2.2 The primary difference between the two schemes is the changes to the site boundary, which have resulted in a total site area reduction of approximately 787 sq.m.
+Furthermore, landscape proposals have been enhanced to improve the quality of the planting. - 2.3 There are no changes to the number of trees.